kubernetes-sigs/cluster-api-provider-vsphere/docs/troubleshooting.md

 ### Timed out while failing to retrieve kubeconfig secret

 When `clusterctl` times out waiting for the management cluster to come online, and the vSphere manager log repeats `failed to retrieve kubeconfig secret for Cluster` over and over again, it means there was an error bringing the management cluster's first control plane node online.
-Possible resaons include:
+Possible reasons include:

 #### Cannot access the vSphere endpoint